 Though this film was a box-office disaster when it was released in Japan, it was ranked number ten in the 1968 top 10 (Japanese Film category) of Japanese film magazine “Kinema Junpō”, and then it became highly regarded as a masterpiece by critics in and out of Japan.

-Arrow Video (UK) released the restoration of the film on Blu-ray in 2021.
+Arrow Video (UK/US) released the restoration of the film on Blu-ray in 2021.